New Moon on

 True anomaly ∠155.7°

-The true anomaly is ∠155.7°.
-At the beginning of the next synodic month the true anomaly is going to be ∠179.2°.
+The true anomaly of the Moon orbit is ∠155.7° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠179.2°.

-12 days after point of perigee on 4 July 2023 at 22:28 in ♑ Capricorn.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next apogee on 20 July 2023 at 06:56 in ♌ Leo.
+12 days since point of perigee on 4 July 2023 at 22:28 in ♑ Capricorn the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next apogee on 20 July 2023 at 06:56 in ♌ Leo.

 Distance to Moon 402 537 km